microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

   - `[City <String>]`: City name of the address for the organization.
   - `[Country <String>]`: Country/region name of the address for the organization.
   - `[CountryLetterCode <String>]`: Country/region abbreviation for the organization.
   - `[CreatedDateTime <DateTime?>]`: Timestamp of when the organization was created.
 The value cannot be modified and is automatically populated when the organization is created.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[DirectorySizeQuota <IMicrosoftGraphDirectorySizeQuota>]`: directorySizeQuota
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Total <Int32?>]`:
+    - `[Total <Int32?>]`: Total amount of the directory quota.
-    - `[Used <Int32?>]`:
+    - `[Used <Int32?>]`: Used amount of the directory quota.
   - `[DisplayName <String>]`: The display name for the tenant.
-  - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the organization.
-Read-only.
+  - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for the organization resource.
 Nullable.
     - `[Id <String>]`: Read-only.
   - `[IsMultipleDataLocationsForServicesEnabled <Boolean?>]`: true if organization is Multi-Geo enabled; false if organization is not Multi-Geo enabled; null (default).
 Read-only.
 For more information, see OneDrive Online Multi-Geo.
   - `[MarketingNotificationEmails <String[]>]`: Not nullable.
   - `[MobileDeviceManagementAuthority <String>]`: mdmAuthority
-  - `[OnPremisesLastSyncDateTime <DateTime?>]`: The time and date at which the tenant was last synced with the on-premise directory.
+  - `[OnPremisesLastSyncDateTime <DateTime?>]`: The time and date at which the tenant was last synced with the on-premises directory.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
-Read-only.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-  - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
+  - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; Nullable. null if this object has never been synced from an on-premises directory (default).
   - `[PostalCode <String>]`: Postal code of the address for the organization.
   - `[PreferredLanguage <String>]`: The preferred language for the organization.
-Should follow ISO 639-1 Code; for example 'en'.
+Should follow ISO 639-1 Code; for example en.
   - `[PrivacyProfile <IMicrosoftGraphPrivacyProfile>]`: privacyProfile
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ContactEmail <String>]`: A valid smtp email address for the privacy statement contact.
 Not required.